ritza-co/replit-docs-2/docs/tutorials/building-a-nineties-inspired-website.md

 }
 ```

 CSS properties are pretty self-explanatory.
-In the code above, we are using an image as a background with a `url()` function.
+In the code above, we use an image as a background with a `url()` function.
 This is just like passing the URL of an image to the `href` attribute in HTML.

-Next, we are telling the browser to position this image in the center and not to repeat it multiple times.
+Next, we tell the browser to position this image in the center and not to repeat it multiple times.
 We also set the height and width.
-This time we are using absolute length units `px`.
+This time we use absolute length units `px`.

 The `margin` property controls the extra space around an element.
 Setting it to `auto` means we want equal space all around an element, which is a good way to center an element.